Modify code

 In addition to the configurators, there are several tools, including Library Manager, BTSpy, ClientControl, and Device Firmware Update (DFU) Host Tool.
 Many tools do not apply to all types of projects.
 So, the available tools depend on the project/application you have selected in the Project Explorer.

-To launch a tool from the Eclipse IDE, right-click on the <app-name> project in the Project Explorer, select
+To launch a tool from Eclipse, right-click on the <app-name> project in the Project Explorer, select

 ModusToolbox™